 To remain competitive and fund improvements to the Convention Center, the Bureau, hoteliers, and the City worked together to form the first tourism improvement district in Tennessee.
 The Bureau and hoteliers were able to leverage their commitment and worked with the City to simultaneously dedicate new bed tax funds for Convention Center improvements.
 Combining the TID and Convention Center efforts allowed the Bureau to leverage the hotels’ investment in marketing for additional bed tax funding dedicated to the Convention Center.
 Both efforts were secured without the need for a state law, by using the City’s home rule power (that is, it’s ability to make local laws).

 The Memphis TID began January 1, 2016, assessing $2.00 per occupied room per night to fund destination marketing programs.
 The district was initially estimated to raise $3.8 million per year.
 After just one quarter of collections, it became clear that the district would be even more successful than expected.
 This has resulted in a revised estimate of $5.3 million in annual TID funding—accounting for over 40% of the Bureau’s annual budget!
 Plus, the hotels’ investment via the TID has been leveraged into additional funding from the County.
-Prior to forming the TID, the Bureau projected an annual budget of $7 million in 2017 – the TID and new County funding have doubled the projected 2017 budget to $14.2 million.
+Prior to forming the TID, the Bureau projected an annual budget of $9.4 million in 2017 – the TID and new County funding have increased the projected 2017 budget to $14.7 million.
 And this is only the beginning for the Memphis TID!